NHOrus/srwq-compilation/episode-14.md

 *The Trilobites have the ability, they can make orbit with minimal chance of detection and be out of the Earth Sphere in a few days.
 The group could hide among the colonies, or better yet, at a farflung location like Jupiter where the EFA would not have the resources to pursue us.
 There, we could rebuild the Shadow Mirror, or something similar.*

-"Hurm....maybe that wouldn't be the worst idea ever..."
+"Hurm... maybe that wouldn't be the worst idea ever..."

 *I don't think they build AIs specifically to come up with the worst ideas ever.*